AsrinTopal/Movie-Recommender-System/README.md

 - [License](#license)

 ## Overview
 The Movie Recommender System is a user-friendly application designed to help movie enthusiasts discover new films tailored to their tastes.
-Built with a pre-trained machine learning model, the system analyzes metadata such as genres, cast, crew, and keywords to provide personalized movie recommendations.
+The system analyzes metadata such as genres, cast, crew, and keywords to provide personalized movie recommendations.

-The app leverages a content-based filtering approach, ensuring high-quality suggestions based on the user's selected movie.
-By utilizing a pre-computed similarity matrix, the system efficiently delivers results without requiring re-training, making it quick and ready-to-use.
+The app uses a content-based filtering approach, ensuring high-quality suggestions based on the user's selected movie.
+The train.py script processes the movie metadata and generates the necessary files (movie_list.pkl and similarity.pkl), which are then used by the app for recommendations.
+Users must run the training script first to prepare the data before using the application.

 The accompanying Streamlit web interface offers an intuitive experience, allowing users to explore recommendations, view movie posters, and sort results by rating, release date, or title.
-With a seamless integration of the TMDB API, the app also fetches detailed movie information, enhancing the user experience.
+With seamless integration of the TMDB API, the app fetches detailed movie information, including posters, ratings, and descriptions, enhancing the user experience.

-Whether you're looking for your next favorite movie or exploring new genres, the Movie Recommender System has got you covered!
+Whether you're looking for your next favorite movie or exploring new genres, the Movie Recommender System is here to help!

 ## Key Features